ProjectZ-Organization/ZFX/README.md

 The Z Framework source tree

 # What is this?
-The Z framework is an emulation framework written entirely in managed code It currently supports:
+The Z framework is an emulation framework written entirely in managed code.
+It currently supports:

 CPU